 The task of Christ’s church (the ekklesia or “called out ones”) is straightforward: proclaim the Good News of Jesus’ saving power and Kingdom lordship and make disciples of everyone among the nations who heeds the call.

 How do we “make disciples”?

-It’s true that the first steps in making a disciple start with having and confirming a person as a converted or “born again” believer in Jesus, the Messiah (Christ).
+It’s true that the first steps in making a disciple start with confirming a person as a converted or “born again” believer in Jesus, the Messiah (Christ).
 This is accomplished through revelation of God’s love, conviction and confession of sin, repentance and commitment to following Jesus.
 This phase in the new believer’s life, called salvation, is confirmed through baptism in water and empowered by the infilling of the Holy Spirit.

 Following the early steps of salvation comes a time of cleansing from dysfunctional attitudes, behaviors, and habits of “the old (pre-converted) man” and renewal in the truth and purity of Christ’s ways.
 These steps, referred to as sanctification, are accomplished by the Holy Spirit through meditation, prayer, further confession, repentance, and mutual upbuilding in the Body of Christ, which is the Church.

 By being cleansed of doublemindedness, sinful behaviors, and hypocrisy, we become strong enough in our faith to learn how to not only enjoy it but share the Good News with others – in other words, how to be links in the ongoing chain of the Great Commission.
 This is what the first three study guides in The Joy of Christian Discipleship Series are all about, starting with conversion to Christ in Saved, then progressing to maturing in grace in Sanctified, and reaching out to share with others in Sent.